sherlock-audit/2023-06-Index-judging/README.md

 The changes are to add warnings to use a supply cap in order to avoid large front running issuance and redemption
 + https://github.com/IndexCoop/index-protocol/blob/839a6c699cc9217c8ee9f3b67418c64e80f0e10d/contracts/protocol/modules/v1/AuctionRebalanceModuleV1.sol#L48-L51
 + https://github.com/IndexCoop/index-protocol/blob/839a6c699cc9217c8ee9f3b67418c64e80f0e10d/contracts/protocol/modules/v1/AuctionRebalanceModuleV1.sol#L239

+**IAm0x52**

+Sponsor has not made any changes to the smart contract but acknowledges this scenario and expects manager (trusted party) to set appropriate supply caps to prevent this.

+**MLON33**

+Confirming no changes to the smart contract.
+Classified as acknowledged instead of fixed.